needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsOverview.md

 ![](images/addr_0.png)<br/>*Addressables loads Assets by address no matter where they're located*

 Because an address isn't tied to the physical location of the Asset, you have much more flexibility when managing and optimizing your Assets, both in the Unity Editor and at runtime.
-[Content catalogs] map Addresses to physical locations.
+[Catalogs](#content-catalogs) map Addresses to physical locations.

 Although, you should typically assign unique addresses to your assets, an asset address is not required to be unique.
 You can assign the same address string to more than one asset when useful.
 For example, if you have variants of an asset, you could assign the same address to all the variants and use labels to distinguish between the variants: